jatanloya/jatanloya/README.md

 - My goal is to learn more about these concepts and build real-world applications with them to act as a stepping stone for developing enterprise-based solutions.

-- Looking for Privacy Engineering internship for Summer 2023.
+- Looking for full time Privacy/Security roles.